acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 * **Find a game to work on**: my idea was to participate in many game jams as possible to try different things and find something interesting.
 During that process, find the proper scope for my games and develop new tools and workflows to become faster.
 * **Find a way to have art in my games**: for this issue I had like different paths in mind to explore like buying assets, hiring an artist, find a teammate/partner and even start doing the art myself, things to explore over time.

-I didn't have a clear roadmap, it was more like I want to do this or that so my actions should reflect that, and at some point I will start completing the objectives.
+I didn't have a clear roadmap, it was more like I want to do this or that so my actions should reflect that, and at some point I will start completing the objectives (I hope).

 Ok, that was the intro, now I want to share a more detailed story of what happened in 2023 but you can jump to [Conclusions](#conclusions) if you want to just read the end of the story.